Only logged-in members can vote!

 But when it's tight, good opponent then I would like to hold QJ.
 Again it depends on many factors - for example who was initial raiser etc. etc. There are ranges vs. which I would like to have an overcard and nut flush draw, there are ranges that are +EV when you hold QJ.
 So there is no one, simple answer to that question.

-When you are playing vs. nit you can go to hell with your overcard But again - IT DEPENDS.
+When you are playing vs. nit you can go to hell with your overcard Big Smile But again - IT DEPENDS.
 If he just called pf then he probably won't have aces or kings etc, etc...
 If he has aces or kings then your ace won't help you.

 But I would take QJ, because it's good vs. any opponent imo - tight, loose, nit, fish.
 Well, fish could hold something like Adxd, but then you still have 12 outs and he has 9 (or 12, but if he'll hit for example 3 on the turn with A3s you still have 12 outs), because ace won't help him.
 Like I said vs. TAG/nit you'll be probably behind with any hand, he will have AA, KK, QQ, AK, perhaps KT, KQ (depends on action pre flop).
 In most of hands vs. tight opponents you just need to hit the flush - he won't have many suited aces in his range.

-So imo QJ FTW
+So imo QJ FTW Big Smile

-lmao a simple answer like queen jack is what i like better, but you lose the hand i hit my nut flush on the river. cheers anyway
+but you lose the hand i hit my nut flush on the river. cheers anyway Big Smile

 I would take the QJ, more difficult to discover.
 If you have AQ and get a diamond on the river, it's nice to have nuts, but not so easy to make others pay with 3 diamonds on the table.